AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 All values transmitted between neurons are numerical values.
 The output values, `o1` and `o2` are number ranging between 0 and 1.

-The depicted neural network is qualified as _full-connected_ since each neuron of the hidden layer is connected with _all_ the neurons of the input layer and _all_ the neuron of the output layer.
-The architecture of any fully-connected neural networks involves three different kind of layers.
-We will therefore build the necessary abstractions:
+The depicted neural network is qualified as _fully-connected_ since each neuron of the hidden layer is connected with _all_ the neurons of the input layer and _all_ the neurons of the output layer.
+The next sections provide an implementation of abstraction we informally presented.

-- _Hidden layer_ representing layers within
-- _Output layer_ representing the right-most column.
-This is that column that spits out computed values
-- _Neural Network_ made of several hidden layers and one output layer.

 ## Neural layer